capawesome-team/capacitor-plugins/packages/live-update/README.md

 - 📺 **Channel Support**: Set a channel for the app to manage different versions.
 - 🔄 **Auto Update**: Automatically download and set the latest bundle for the app.
 - 🛟 **Rollback**: Reset the app to the default bundle if an incompatible bundle has been set.
+- 🚀 **Rollout**: Gradually roll out new bundles to gather valuable feedback.

 ## Installation